GageSwann/GageSwann/README.md

-# Hi there, I'm Gage Logan Swann! 👋
+# Hi there, I'm Gage Swann! 👋

 Welcome to my GitHub!
 I’m a passionate Software Engineering student at Auburn University with a strong interest in programming, problem solving, and collaboration.
 With technical expertise in Python, Java, C++, and SQL, I enjoy building useful and creative projects that showcase both innovation and skill.
 I believe in the power of teamwork and am always striving to learn and grow as a developer.